Jaed256/Jaed256/README.md

 ### 🧠 What I'm working on now

 - 🔬 Molecular dynamics research at FIU's Student Research Initiative
-- 👨‍🏫 Teaching intro web development with CodePath
+- 👨‍🏫 Teaching intro web development
 - ⚙️ Building citation-backed scientific tools (see the featured projects below)
 - 🎓 Aiming for a PhD at the intersection of CS + Neuroscience